 Headaches don’t cause lasting damage, but they can impact your ability to take part in daily activities.
 They can affect your mental health as well.
 The headache team at UW Health combines the resources of a large health system with one-on-one attention to get you back to doing what you love.

-Our headache clinic is led by a team of neurologists.
+Our headache clinics are led by a team of neurologists.
 We use the latest research and therapies to diagnose and treat your headaches.
 We treat both adults and children at locations close to home.

 Symptoms and diagnosis